italiaremote/awesome-italia-remote/CONTRIBUTING.md

 ### How To Contribute with PRs

 The new companies must be added to the `/data` folder using a dedicated file in `snake_case.json` format.
-The files are divided by category into sub-folders (software, marketing, ecc...).
 Subsequently, the `README.md` file is automatically generated, so you don't have to edit it manually.

 1. Open `./data` directory
-2. Choose the correct company category (software, marketing, ecc...) and enter that directory
-3. Add a new JSON file for the new company (file name should be a slugified version of the company name)
+2. Add a new JSON file for the new company (file name should be a slugified version of the company name)
-4. File content should respect the following format:
+3. File content should respect the following format:

 ```JSON
 {